pfertyk/blog/content/009-vim-for-sane-people.md

 Lastly, `hls` and `incsearch` highlight the search results as you type and move the cursor to the next available match.

-### Buffers and sessions
+### Buffers, sessions and projects

 Instead of having files opened in tabs (like normal editors do), Vim has tabs that can contain windows, and each window can display one buffer, where buffer is a file.
 Multiple windows can display the same buffer, and the buffer can be replaced by another one without closing the window.

-At first, it confused me a lot, but after a while it become quite natural and convinient.
+At first, it confused me a lot, but after a while it became quite natural and convinient.
 I realized that I don't really need tabs: I can just split windows using `:split` or `:vsplit` and then navigate between them with `Ctrl+W` and `hjkl`.
-Still, there is room for improvement here:
+Still, there was room for improvement here:

 ```vim
 set directory^=$HOME/.vim/swp//